The Aberdeen Brewing

 a San Francisco businessman who was a principal in Toklas, Singerman &

 Then in 1890, the plant was dismantled and removed to Ocosta (about 12 miles SW of Aberdeen).
 On the 1st of April,1892, it was re-opened as the Grays Harbor Brewery, under the ownership of Richard & Mary Sandback, managed by H. Barthel.
 They were a lager beer producer, but the beer may have been lacking since it closed for good the following year.

-Three years later in August of 1896, John Hemrich and son, Louis, principals in the Seattle Brewing & Malting Co., considered the establishment of a brewery and cold storage plant in Aberdeen.
+Three years later in early July of 1896, John Hemrich and son, Louis, principals in the Seattle Brewing & Malting Co., considered the establishment of a brewery and cold storage plant in Aberdeen.
 The townspeople were greatly interested in the project and offered to donate a site and some building material in the aid of the enterprise.
-However, the Hemrichs canceled their plans and the project was abandoned.
+Unfortunately, John Hemrich died the following month and the project was abandoned.

 In 1900 an investment group, headed by Louis kern, did proceed with a similar plan and established the Grays Harbor Brewing Company.
 The plant, with a 100,000 barrel capacity, was planned and started by Ernest Bloch.
 The new company was incorporated in 1901.
 A stock certificate (left), signed by Kern on the 5th of February, 1901, shows an image of the planned, wooden frame plant.

 However, theventure was under capitalized.
 In August of 1901 contractor's liens totaling about $2000 placed the project in receivership.
 In November of 1901, Alvin Hemrich (see his biography) purchased the brewery from the receiver for $3000 and went forward with plans for a more modest brewery.
 Ironically, it was his father and brother who had considered this very same project in 1896.

 Alvin organized a stock company (that included his brother Louis), which

 was incorporated with a capital stock of sixty thousand dollars.
 The